DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

 ### Applicants

 Here's the raw SQL text.
-Note the comment near the top detailing the parameterization of age_at_entry:
+Note the comment near the top detailing the parameterization of age_at_entry in the SqlCommand version:
 ``` sql
 select distinct
 spriden_pidm,